CodeCrafter3-0-3/Safe_Support1/README.md

 Example: The AI can remember past interactions, such as a user’s previous emotional states or preferred coping strategies.
 This personalized knowledge allows the AI to provide more targeted advice, improving the support it offers over time.
 Using Groq's Llama model - Express LLM model and LangChain for embedding

+How to run-
+run the frontend-
+cd supportsafe/frontend
+npm run dev

+run the backend -

+fastapi dev backend/main.py